shresthkapoor7/space/content/finance/pair-trading.md

 <details><summary>Hedge ratio</summary>multiplier to balance stock A against B (from linear regression or ML)</details>
 </div>

-> ↓ these are the ones i am still have trouble with especially `lookahead bias`
+> ↓ these are the ones i still have trouble with especially `lookahead bias`

 <div class="glossary-group">
 <details><summary>Entry signal</summary>the condition that tells you when to enter a trade (e.g., z-score > +1)</details>